07 — Feeding Frenzy¶

 StarvationSystem ([WrapAsJob])¶

-Demonstrates [PassThroughArgument] to pass configuration into a job, and entity removal inside a parallel job via NativeWorldAccessor:
+Shows [PassThroughArgument] for passing configuration into a job, and entity removal from a parallel job via NativeWorldAccessor:

 [WrapAsJob]